School immersion in the Vancouver area, British Columbia – Ages 14-18 – 3 months to 1 academic year

 The schools

-Each school has a team of counsellors and tutors who provide ongoing support for students, as well as international coordinators who advise students on all aspects of their stay.
+Each school has a team of advisers and tutors who provide ongoing support for students, as well as international coordinators who advise students on all aspects of their stay.
 The school’s teachers and staff pay close attention to each student to help them achieve their goals.

-Each school has the following facilities:
+Each school has the following facilities

 • Art studios

-• Cafeteria with hot food
+• Cafeteria with hot meals

 • Computer labs

-• Dance studio
+• Dance studios

-• Drama studio
+• Theatre studio

-• Science labs
+• Science laboratories

-• Weight room
+• Weights room

 • 2 gymnasiums

-• Home Economics labs
+• Home Economics Laboratory

-• Industrial Technology labs
+• Industrial Technology Laboratory

 • Library